microsoft/FluidFramework/docs/content/docs/testing/telemetry.md

 ### Understanding Tags

 Tags are strings used to classify the properties on telemetry events.
-In the course of operation, the Fluid Framework may emit events with tagged properties, so implementations of `ITelemetryBaseLogger` must be prepared to check for and interpret any tags.
+By default, telemetry properties are untagged and untagged properties can be considered safe for general logging.
+However, the Fluid Framework may emit events with some properties tagged, so implementations of `ITelemetryBaseLogger` must be prepared to check for and interpret any tags.
 Generally speaking, when logging to the user's console, tags can be ignored and tagged values logged plainly, but when transmitting tagged properties to a telemetry service, care should be taken to only log tagged properties where the tag is explicitly understood to indicate the value